Composite Fermion Nonlinear Sigma Models: Introduction

+In this paper we consider the stability of this result to certain particle-hole symmetry violating perturbations.
+Consider the mean-field composite fermion Lagrangians for HLR ($\eta = 1$) and Dirac ($\eta = 0$) composite fermion theories (see Appendix \ref{CFmeanfieldtheory} for a review), expressed in a standard Dirac notation,

-Here we derive the NLSM for the composite fermion theory of Halperin, Lee, and Read (HLR).
-We find the $\theta = \pi$ topological term is present when the HLR composite fermions exhibit a dc Hall conductivity equal to $\pm {1 \over 2} {e^2 \over h}$, i.e., when there's particle-hole symmetric electrical transport.
-In particular we show the HLR and Dirac NLSMs coincide in the presence of quenched disorder that preserves particle-hole symmetry (see Eq.~\eqref{disorderensemble}).
-This provides further evidence for the possible IR equivalence of the HLR and Dirac composite Fermi liquids.
-More generally, we show how the topological $\theta$ term varies continuously within the diffusive regime as the strength of particle-hole symmetry violating quenched disorder is tuned.
-We are unable to determine within this NLSM approach (valid for $\overline \sigma_{xx}^{\rm CF} \gg 1$) whether the ultimate low temperature endpoint of the sigma model with $\theta \neq \pi$ is an insulator or a quantum critical metal with varying Hall conductivity.
+Above, $a_0$ and $a_j$ for $j \in \{1,2 \}$ are uncorrelated quenched scalar and vector potential disorders; $P_2$ projects onto the second component of $\Psi$; $m_1$ is a chemical potential determined by the composite fermion density; and $m_2$ is a mass that is odd under particle-hole symmetry.
+We generalize the study in \cite{PhysRevB.100.235124} to include uniform $m_2$ and random $a_0$.
+We show the $\theta = \pi$ term to be stable to the addition of nonzero $m_2$.
+This represents an emergent particle-hole symmetry of the diffusive quantum critical point.
+When $a_0$ is included, we find that the topological $\theta$ term varies continuously with the strength of this particle-hole symmetry violating disorder.
+We are unable to determine within this NLSM approach (valid for $\sigma_{xx}^{\rm cf} \gg 1$) whether the ultimate low temperature fixed point of the sigma model with $\theta \neq \pi$ is an insulator or a quantum critical metal with varying Hall conductivity.

 The remainder of this paper is organized as follows.
-We start with a description of the generating functional for disorder-averaged products of retarded and advanced Green's functions in the HLR theory.
+We start with a description of the generating functional for disorder-averaged products of retarded and advanced composite fermion Green's functions.
 Encoded in this generating functional are observables such as the composite fermion density of states and conductivity.
-We then derive the NLSM for HLR composite fermion mean-field theory, focusing on the topological $\theta$ term.
+We then derive the NLSM for composite fermion mean-field theory, focusing on the topological $\theta$ term.
 We separately consider the effects of particle-hole symmetry preserving and particle-hole breaking quenched disorder.
 We conclude with a discussion of the HLR and Dirac composite fermion NLSMs and of possibilities for future work.
+HLR and Dirac composite fermion mean-field theories are defined in Appendix \ref{CFmeanfieldtheory}.
+Additional appendices supplement arguments in the main text.
 Unless stated otherwise we take $e^2 = \hbar = 1$.